 In sum, because the scope of its investigatory power is "co-extensive with the power to legislate," Quinn, 349 U.S. at 160, "[t]he power of inquiry has been employed by Congress throughout our history, over the whole range of the national interests concerning which Congress might legislate or decide upon due investigation not to legislate," Barenblatt, 360 U.S. at 111.
-The subpoena at issue here is plainly a valid exercise of that power, as the next Section discusses.
+The subpoenas at issue here are plainly valid exercises of that power, as the next Section discusses.